 The cost of implementing these programs was originally projected to be approximately \$386 million, phased in over six years, with approximately half of that amount expected to be reimbursed by the federal government.
-The fiscal 2015 budget provided a new, \$34.3 million line item at EHS/MassHealth specifically for the purposes of funding the Hutchinson Settlement.
-The fiscal 2016 budget increased the appropriation to \$49.4 million.
+The fiscal 2015 budget provided a new, \$34.3 million line item (4000-1425) at EHS/MassHealth specifically for the purposes of funding the Hutchinson Settlement.
 The majority of this funding will be allocated to the Department of Developmental Services and the Massachusetts Rehabilitation Commission to fund Hutchinson-related services, while the residual EHS/MassHealth funding will pay for the development of the IT systems necessary to support and track these services.
 By year six of the agreement, fiscal 2019, when the program will be fully implemented, the annualized cost of the program as initially projected will be approximately \$112 million (gross) or \$56 million (net) state cost.

 Massachusetts Council of Human Service Providers, Inc., et al. v.
 Secretary of the Executive Office of Health and Human Services (Suffolk Superior Court).
-A coalition of providers of social services has brought suit against EOHHS, alleging that EOHHS has failed to promulgate new (higher) rates of reimbursement to providers of various behavioral health services, and to reimburse those providers consistent with such rates, notwithstanding statutory requirements which set a timetable by which such rates were required to be promulgated and to become effective.
-The plaintiffs argue that EOHHS had a non-discretionary statutory duty to promulgate the new rates, and to reimburse providers consistent with such rates, but has failed to do so in a timely manner.
+A coalition of providers of social services has brought suit against EOHHS, alleging that EOHHS has failed to promulgate new (higher) rates of reimbursement to providers of various behavioral health services, and to reimburse those providers consistent with such rates, notwithstanding the provisions of Chapter 257 of the Acts of 2008, which set a timetable by which such rates were required to be promulgated and to become effective.
+The plaintiffs argue that EOHHS had a non-discretionary duty under Chapter 257 to promulgate the new rates, and to reimburse providers consistent with such rates, but has failed to do so in a timely manner.
 Plaintiffs have brought an action seeking relief under the mandamus and declaratory judgment statutes.
 In their complaint, plaintiffs allege that, if EOHHS is ordered promptly to set and pay according to all rates that have not yet been promulgated, EOHHS would be liable for approximately \$52 million in higher rate payments (i.e., the difference between the currently extant rates and the new rates required to be set) in fiscal 2015 alone.
 The complaint was filed on or about June 30, 2014; on July 29, 2014, EOHHS filed its answer denying some allegations and asserting several affirmative defenses.
 The plaintiffs filed a motion for judgment on the pleadings on October 30, 2014.
 On January 12, 2015, the court granted the Plaintiffs' motion for judgment on the pleadings, but permitted the parties to attempt to negotiate a schedule for rate promulgation and implementation.
-After negotiations, the court granted a joint motion for entry of judgment in the form proposed by the parties on May 14, 2015.
-Pursuant to this interim, agreed-upon resolution, the promulgation of new rates will be delayed up to two years - but, in the meanwhile, service providers will benefit from interim supplemental payments representing some fraction of the liability plaintiffs had alleged in their complaint.
+The parties are currently negotiating this schedule.